Oven Baked Turkey Wings

 Seasoned turkey wings in a baking dish.

-2. Bake Turkey Wings: Place the turkey in the oven and let it cook at 400 degrees Fahrenheit for 1 full hour.
+Place the turkey in the oven and let it cook at 400 degrees Fahrenheit for 1 full hour.
 Halfway through the baking, turn the pan to ensure an even distribution of heat.
+You could also cover the turkey with aluminum foil before baking to make them juicier.

 Baked Turkey Wings in baking dish.

 After baking, the turkey wings develop a nice golden color and crispy skin on the outside.
-They also have beautiful drippings which taste so good!
-The blend of spices gives it an incredible taste and you don’t even have to marinate the turkey overnight to get that taste!
+They also have beautiful pan drippings which taste so good!
+The blend of spices gives it an incredible taste!

 Tips For The Best Baked Turkey Wings